Bhavana7370/Amazon-Clone-frontend/README.md

-# Amazon-Clone-frontend
+# Amazon-Clone(Home Page) using html and css
-This website resembles Amazon home page.
-It is done using html and css.
+This is a responsive website prepared using html and css.